bunnybones1/grunt-packsplitthreejsmodel/README.md

-# grunt-packsplitthreejsmodel
+# grunt-splitthreejsmodel

-> A task to compress ffiles and folder for streaming.
+> A grunt plugin to compress threejs json model files.
+The resulting TAR GZ files are optimized to decompress in the order you want, in case you're using a streaming decompressor.
+For use in conjunction with [grunt-convertautodesktothreejs](https://github.com/bunnybones1/grunt-convertautodesktothreejs) and [grunt-splitthreejsmodel](https://github.com/bunnybones1/grunt-splitthreejsmodel).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`